Late Filing, Payment Penalties

 You will likely face two types of penalties: one for not filing a tax return or extension on time and one for not paying your taxes on time.

 What Next?
-Prepare and e-file a tax return through eFile.com as soon as possible and no later than October 15 October 17, 2022.
-After the October deadline, you will need to prepare and file your 2021 Return via mail.
+Prepare and e-file a tax return through eFile.com as soon as possible and no later than the October 15 deadline.
+After this deadline, you will need to manually prepare and file your tax return via mail.
 Also, pay some or all of your taxes as soon as possible.
 If you cannot pay the full amount now, you may be able to enter into a payment arrangement with the IRS.

 4. You DID e-file or file an IRS accepted extension on time and you owe taxes, but you have not paid them.